marcinrek/loco-server/README.md

 ```

 ## Usage
-Straing from the command line:
+Straight from the command line:
 ```
 npx loco <config_file>
 ```